pinchio/moji-web/README.md

 - when I try to register a new user through facebook
 - it seems like priority is "username taken", then "email taken", then "FB ID is associated with another email"
 - FB ID error first
+- when login fail 401 instead of 403

 CHANGELOG
 ===